-- Represented the Town of Barnstable in a lawsuit involving the contamination of its drinking water with PFOS, an emerging contaminant, and obtained a favorable cost recovery settlement for the Town.
+- Represented the Town of Barnstable in a lawsuit involving the contamination of its drinking water with PFAS, a constituent of AFFF, and obtained a favorable cost recovery settlement for the Town.

 - Successfully defended the Martha’s Vineyard Airport Commission against a preliminary injunction involving a bid protest for the lease of its property for a gas station.

-- Successfully defended airport sponsors in Part 13 proceedings before the FAA.
+- Successfully defended several airport clients, including a large hub and a number of small hub airports, in Part 13 proceedings before the FAA.